hallambaker/Mathematical-Mesh/Web/Reference/network.md

 </div>
 ~~~~

-The 'network get' command retrieves a contact entry by means of its
+The 'network get' command retrieves a network entry by means of its
 unique catalog identifier.